-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.
+Copies of policies and a copy of Part one of KCSiE are provided to staff as part of induction on the INSET day at the beginning of the academic year.

 Purpose o f a Child Protection Policy

 To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.